-The property is a former 16th century timber framed guildhall.
+The property is a former 16th-century timber-framed guildhall.
 The building was then converted to industrial uses, and at one point was even a workhouse for the poor.
 In 1827, it was modified into 3 tenements.
 This created its current configuration of windows, doors, internal walls and a Victorian brickwork extension to the south-east corner of the property.
-In the late 20th century a flat roofed extension running the width of all 3 tenements was added to the rear to give additional floor space.
+In the late 20th century a flat-roofed extension running the width of all 3 tenements was added to the rear to give additional floor space.

-The construction and style of this extension is crucial to ensure the design suits the existing property and does not harm the original listed structure.
+The construction and style of this extension are crucial to ensure the design suits the existing property and does not harm the original listed structure.
 The scheme will see the review of different natural materials, which will allow the project to ‘breathe.’

 The extension will give the client two additional bedrooms, a new kitchen and dining area, and replace the existing bathroom.
 The intention is to review the roof design to ensure the slopes do not clash with the existing window positions and heights.

-We have completed four different feasibility sketch options for the client in order to test their initial thoughts, and to provide additional ideas on how best to extend the property.
+We have completed four different feasibility sketch options for the client in order to test their initial thoughts and to provide additional ideas on how best to extend the property.
 All of the schemes tested the roof designs, elevations, materials and massing of the extension.